+Compact Fluorescent Lights (CFLs)

-Compact fluorescent lights (CFL's), which fit into standard lighting sockets or may have a pin-type end to fit specific fixtures.
-CFL's are manufactured in a number of different shapes and a range of light output values.
+CFLs are known for their "corkscrew" design, but also come in a wide range of shapes, sizes and styles.
+They can fit into standard lighting sockets or may have a pin-type end to fit specific fixtures.
+CFLs may also have a range of light output values.